unoplatform/Uno.Themes/doc/material-getting-started.md

 ### Manual Color Overrides

-Use this when you want to specify MANUALLY each colors.
+Use this when you want to manually override the default color palette from the Uno Material library.

-1. In the application's **App Code Library** project (`PROJECT_NAME.csproj`), add a new Resource Dictionary named `MaterialColorsOverride.xaml`
-2. Save the new override file within the **App Code Library**, for example, under `Styles/Application`.
+1. Add a new Resource Dictionary named `MaterialColorsOverride.xaml` to the application project, for example, under `Styles/Application`.
-3. Replace the content with:
+2. Replace the content with:

     ```xml
     <ResourceDictionary xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"